 "You know what your problem is?"
 I called as I landed behind him.
 "You're all bulk and no technique."

 "You think you're funny?!"
-He spun and slammed his wings forward like a hammerhead, trying to crush me with sheer mass.
+He spun, wings lashing out like battering rams, trying to crush me under their sheer weight.

 BOOM-BOOM-BOOM!

-His body twisted from the blasts, and he spiraled downward, barely catching himself with a wingbeat before hitting the ground.
+He spiraled downward, barely catching himself before hitting the ground.

-I blinked behind him and flicked the back of his neck.
+I blinked behind him again and tapped the back of his neck.
+"Too slow."

 Crack!

-I landed first, and as he tried to steady himself, I swept behind him and drove a punch into the back of his knee.
+I landed first, crouching.
+As he tried to regain footing, I darted in low and punched the back of his other knee.

 POP.